Tabasco (former state): Separation

 Sometime, probably during the 12th century the Chontal Maya in the westernmost part of The League of Mayapan separated from the rest of the league.
-They did this because they objected to an alliance with Mayapan,(the city not the league).
-They adopted the same governmental system that existed when they were attached to the league and Mayapan.
-That is, with the three existing classes.
-Nobility and priesthood, tax and slaves.
+They did this because they objected to an alliance with Mayapan (the city, not the league).
+They adopted the same governmental system that existed when they were attached to the league and Mayapan, which included three existing classe: Nobility and priesthood, tax and slaves.

 It was in the west of their new country on the river Tabasco where they founded their capital city.
-Its name was Potonchán which means smelly place, there were 25,000 homes there.
+Its name was Potonchán which means "smelly place." there were 25,000 homes there.
 Having their main city on a wide river near the ocean allowed them to have an extensive sea trade network.

 Acalan

 At some point the eastern part of Tabasco became independent.
-The new countries name was Acalan which had its capitol at Itzamkanac.
+The new country's name was Acalan which had its capital at Itzamkanac.
 Acalan had constant disputes with Tabasco.
 Also Itzamkanac was inland and Acalan had a much smaller sea trade industry.